Welcome to Week 3 Start ‘Em, Sit ‘Em.

 Must Start

 De’Von Achane – Miami is going to shift very run-heavy without Tua for the next four weeks.
 Skylar Thompson made two spot starts back in 2022, and those were the only two games where the Dolphins' pass rate dipped -1% below expectation.
 In those two contests, HC Mike McDaniel leaned on the ground game with pass rates of -8% and -7% below expectation.
 The receiving usage is just out of this world here and I expect it to continue.
 They have to settle in Thompson and get him comfortable early in games.
 Thompson targeted Achane four times (4/48 receiving) against Buffalo last week.
 Achane leads all RBs in receptions (14) and yards (145) in a landslide.
 HC Mike McDaniel is going to design so many targets to get him in space.
 He already leads all players in designed targets (6) – like screens – over Breece Hall, Zay Flowers, Bijan Robinson, DJ Moore, Aaron Jones, and Alvin Kamara (5).
-Veteran RB Raheem Mostert (chest) returned to a limited practice on Wednesday.
+Veteran RB Raheem Mostert (chest) will miss another game.

 Start ‘Em

 Zach Charbonnet – Got an insane bell-cow role in Week 2, leading all RBs in snaps (98.5%).
-If he gets another spot start, he’s a volume-based RB2 at worst.
-Ken Walker (oblique) didn’t practice on Wednesday.
+He’s a volume-based RB2 at worst.
+Ken Walker (oblique) won’t play again.
 Make no mistake: This is Walker’s backfield long-term.
 Charbonnet is not as near as explosive or dynamic as Walker.

 Geno Smith – Has finished as the QB7 in weekly FP in back-to-back games to start his season.
 Smith got there with his legs in Week 1, but this passing offense seemed to find its groove last week after integrating Jaxon Smith-Njigba heavily into the fold.
 Smith led the Week 2 slate in passing yards (327).
 Seattle are nearly the largest favorites (-6.5) in Week 3.